hyferdev/website-infra-terra-aws/README.md

 - VPC with public and private subnets across multiple availability zones
 - NAT gateway, route tables, and security groups
 - EC2 instances in private subnets (frontends)
 - Application Load Balancer (ALB) targeting private instances
+- API Integration
 - Modular Terraform architecture

 I am actively working on this project and will continue to update it as time allows.